zowe/docs-site/docs/user-guide/ze-working-with-uss-files.md

 4. Click and hold the region containing the selected items to start the drag process.
 5. As the items are selected, move your cursor to the desired folder or session.
 Release the mouse button to start the move operation.
    - If the move operation might overwrite one or more files, an “overwrite confirmation" message displays.
 Select **Confirm** to relocate these items.
 Select **Cancel** to stop the move operation.
-   - Items can be moved across different profiles or LPARs, which may cause a brief delay due to the transfer process. **[is this bullet correct?]**
+   - Items can be moved across different profiles or LPARs, which may cause a brief delay due to the transfer process.
 6. When items are moved, the tree view refreshes and the moved items appear in the destination folder.

    ![Dragging and dropping USS files](../images/ze/ZE-uss-drag-drop.gif)